Douglas C-47 Skytrain: Super DC-3 (R4D-8)

 Large numbers of DC-3s and surplus C-47s were in commercial use in the United States in the 1940s.
 In response to proposed changes to the Civil Air Regulations airworthiness requirements that would limit the continuing use of these aircraft, Douglas offered a late-1940s DC-3 conversion to improve takeoff and single-engine performance.
 This new model, the DC-3S or "Super DC-3", was 39 in (0.99 m) longer.
 It allowed 30 passengers to be carried, with increased speed to compete with newer airliners.
 The rearward shift in the center of gravity led to larger tail surfaces and new outer, swept-back wings.
 More powerful engines were installed along with shorter, jet ejection-type exhaust stacks.
 These were either 1,475 hp (1,100 kW) Wright R-1820 Cyclones or 1,450 hp (1,081 kW) Pratt & Whitney R-2000 Twin Wasps in larger engine nacelles.
 Minor changes included wheel-well doors, a partially retractable tailwheel, flush rivets, and low-drag antenna.
 These all contributed to an increased top speed of 250 mph.
-With greater than 75% of the original DC-3/C-47 configuration changed, the modified design was virtually a new aircraft.
+With over 75% of the original DC-3/C-47 configuration changed, the modified design was virtually a new aircraft.
 The first DC-3S made its maiden flight on 23 June 1949.

 The changes fully met the new FAR 4B airworthiness requirements, with significantly improved performance.
 However, little interest was expressed by commercial operators in the DC-3S.
 It was too expensive for the smaller operators that were its main target; only three were sold to Capital Airlines.
 The U.S. Navy and U.S. Marine Corps had 100 of their R4D aircraft modified to Super DC-3 standards as the R4D-8, later redesignated the C-117D.